suffixes in english

 By learning suffixes, you can learn the meaning of hundreds of new words.

-In this blog post, I’m giving you the rundown of how to learn suffixes in English (and potentially fast-track your journey to English language mastery!).
+In this blog post, I will go into how to learn suffixes in English—and potentially fast-track your journey to English language mastery.

 Contents

-Did you know that many English words can be broken down into roots, prefixes and suffixes?
+Did you know many English words can be broken down into roots, prefixes and suffixes?

-A root word is defined as a word that exists on its own but can also be modified by the addition of a prefix or suffix (or sometimes both).
+A root word is a word that exists on its own but can be modified by the addition of a prefix or suffix (or both).

-A prefix is a letter or group of letters that are added to the beginning of a root word in order to change its meaning.
+A prefix is a letter or group of letters added to the beginning of a root word to change its meaning.

-In this post, we’ll be talking about the ways suffixes affect the meaning of a word.
+In this post, we will talk about the ways suffixes affect the meaning of a word.

-These groups of letters can give you insight into hundreds of new vocabulary words.
+Suffixes can help you pick up hundreds of new vocabulary words.

 Get Ahead in the Fluency Race with These 40 Suffixes in English